Know Your Voting Rights

 Your vote matters.

 Voting is the cornerstone of our democracy and the fundamental right upon which all our civil liberties rest.
-This year, voting in local and state elections can have a huge impact on the future for North Carolinians.
+This year, voting in national, state, and local elections can have a huge impact on the future for North Carolinians.

 Be sure to get your information from official and trusted sources.
 When in doubt, call the Election Protection Hotline or visit the N.C.
 State Board of Elections websiteIf you have any questions about the voting process, call 888-OUR-VOTE to speak with an elections expert at the nonpartisan Election Protection Hotline!